Avian Ecology Lab

 You can learn more about me and my work on the website:

 Because the cameras and the experimental setups required additional testing, the study has started with a delay in late April of 2023.
-I am now collecting the first observations from the initial round of the experiment.
+I have now collected the data from the first two years of the project.

-For statistical reasons, I need at least 144 repetitions of the experiment.
+For proper statistical analysis, I need at least 144 repetitions of the experiment.
 If all three nest types are tested at the same location, there should be at least 48 locations.

 Figure 4.1: Completeness of the study.